Interplay between critical and off-critical zeros of two-dimensional Epstein zeta functions: Zeros off the critical line

-According to Table \ref{edgetable}, the numerical solution of this equation is $\Delta_c^*=0.141733239663887\ldots$.
-It turns out that the curve of off-critical zeros going out of the critical edge zero 1 stays on the $\Delta$-axis, i.e. $\rho_y=0$.
-As concerns the coupled equations for off-critical zeros (\ref{offzeros1}) and (\ref{offzeros2}), the second one is automatically fulfilled for $\rho_y=0$ while the first one implies
+It follows that $\Delta_c^*$ is unique and the proof is complete. \end{proof} As is seen in Table \ref{edgetable}, the numerical solution of this equation is $\Delta_c^*\approx 0.141733239663887$.
+According to our numerical observations: \begin{enumerate} \item it turns out that the curve of off-critical zeros going out of the critical edge zero 1 stays on the $\Delta$-axis, i.e. $\rho_y=0$. \item As concerns the coupled equations for off-critical zeros (\ref{offzeros1}) and (\ref{offzeros2}), the second one is automatically fulfilled for $\rho_y=0$ while the first one implies